JoeQuigley1/pp5-fe-bike-brothers/README.md

 - Assest.js: Used to load a spinner when loading throughout the site.
 - Avatar.js: Used to display the profile image throughout the site.
 - DropdownMenu.js: Used to allow users to edit and delete their Meetup and Posts
+- FaqAccordion.js: Custom component used to display the FAQ questions and answers.
 - CurrentUserContext.js: Used to allow users further functionality such as edit/delete once logged in.
 - ProfileDataContext.js: Used to allow logged-in users to follow/unfollow other users.

-- UseClickOutsideToggle.js: DESCRIPTION PENDING
-- useRedirect.js: DESCRIPTION PENDING
-- utils.js: DESCRIPTION PENDING
+- UseClickOutsideToggle.js: Used to collapse the navbar burger menu when an item or an area outside the menu is clicked.
+- useRedirect.js: Redirects user to another page if they do not have appropriate access.
+- utils.js: Supplies Infinite Scroll functionality and JWT functionality accross entire app.